johnconraddomingo/transit/README.md

    }
    ```

   > **Note**: For GitHub, token authentication is strongly recommended as username/password authentication is deprecated for the GitHub API.
 Use a Personal Access Token with the appropriate scopes.

+  Create a GitHub personal access token (classic) with the following permissions, see https://github.com/settings/tokens:
+  manage_billing:copilot, manage_billing:enterprise, read:audit_log, read:org, read:user

 ## Metrics Collection Details